-

 OK, my understanding is as follows:

-1. I assume we always initialised default repository - correct?
+- I assume we always initialised

-3. I assume, that the actual decision which repository to use (default or named) is done after initialisation (after default repository is initialised) - correct?
+for default datasource (and all non-configured repositories with names matching vhosts) and configured, per-vhost repositories (names have to match the vhost). - I assume, that the actual decision which repository to use (default or named) is done after initialisation (after default repository is initialised) - correct?

 If so, then there shouldn't be any significant difference between specifying named repository under repository (which may or may not match the vhost) and indicating that the data-source should be used as vhost repository.
 For example, currently you have to configure explicitly dataSources and userRespository